hizzle-co/noptin/readme.txt

 - Ability to stop a sending campaign - ADDED
 - New large fields emaill subscription template - ADDED
 - New post notifications test email not working - FIXED
+- Users and subscribers are now synced separately - CHANGED
+- Ability to limit subscription forms to logged in users, logged out users or specific user roles - ADDED
+- Subscription form builder now supports a dark mode - ADDED
+- Ability to change the sizes and styles of subscription form headings and texts - ADDED

 = 1.3.2 - 2020-06-23 =
 - Ability to delete a subscriber after they unsubscribe - ADDED